Identical Particles in Quantum Mechanics: Against the Received View

 In 1987 Hong, Ou and Mandel performed a famous experiment that started a tradition of research in which individual photons, or atomic particles of the same kind, traveling along distinguishable paths, are brought together so that their wave functions overlap---this leads to a loss of distinguishability manifested by interference phenomena \citep{hom1,oumandel,hom2}.
 A recent version of the scheme, applied to two electrons, goes as follows \citep{tichy}.

 Suppose that we have two electron guns, one to the Left and one to the Right, and suppose that each of these devices fires exactly one electron---one with spin up in the $z$-direction, the other with spin down.
-(We follow the way in which experiments of this kind are commonly described in the physics literature, in which particles are defined by one-particle states, in accordance with our rival to the Received View.)
-Since electrons are identical fermions, we have to anti-symmetrize the total wave function, so that it has the following anti-symmetrized product form:
+(We follow the way in which experiments of this kind are commonly described in the physics literature, which is at odds with the Received View, as we have noted before.)
+Since electrons are identical fermions, the total wave function is anti-symmetric, so that it has the following form:

-The two individual electron wave packets evolve independently, by free evolution; for the sake of simplicity we do not represent this (trivial) part of the evolution in the formulas.
+The two individual electron wave packets evolve independently, by free evolution; for the sake of simplicity we leave out this free part of the evolution.
 Now, after some time, each wave packet encounters a beam splitter and is split; this happens in such a way that, of both original packets, one half is directed to the location $L^\prime$ and the other half to the location $R^\prime$.

-The two beam splitters and the evolution after the transit through the splitters can be represented by unitary transformations and change the incoming states in the following way:
+The effect of the two beam splitters can be represented in the following way:

 where the states (ket vectors) $\ket{L^\prime}$ and $\ket{R^\prime}$ correspond to wave packets localized at $L^\prime$ and $R^\prime$, respectively.